Mayans I

 Abilities

-Once per turn, you may destroy 1 of your military unit / 2 None to take 1 technology to your hand
+Once per turn, you may destroy 1 unit of your color to take 1 technology to your hand

 permanent available till Age III